PurpurMC/Purpur/README.md

-Purpur
+Pugpur
 ==

-Purpur is a fork of Paper used by the Pl3xCraft server.
+Pugpur is a fork of Purpur.

 It contains many gameplay changes to suit our server that are deemed too wild to be included directly upstream into Paper.